Frequently asked questions

 How about sending a gift voucher instead?
 You can order it by email and we can put it in a nice envelope.
 Choose to have it posted or collect it yourself.
 Then it arrives as it should and will make it more convenient for the recipient to enjoy our doughnuts at a time when it suits them the most.

 We are a small, independent family business that hand makes EVERY single product on the menu from raw ingredients.
-Our bakers come in at 04.00 every morning and knead, roll, cut, prove, and fry each doughnut.
+Our bakers come in at midnight to knead, roll, cut, prove, and fry each doughnut.
 They are then glazed and finished individually by hand too.
 Every filling (jam, compote, curd, custard, mousse, cream), topping (biscuit, drizzle, sauce, whipped cream, caramel, meringue, etc) and every glaze is made by us too.
 That’s a lot of labour costs right there.
 It takes a minimum of two bakers (three or four on busy days), and several hours to make a shop full of doughnuts.

 Our staff are paid above industry average - we think this is important to acknowledge the long days on their feet and the work they do.